wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 Selenium is actually an API.
 "Selenium scripts" are actually programmed in Java, C#, Python, which each call the Selenium API.
 In turn, Selenium APIs call a WebDriver program to access the browser DOM IDs and other elements.
 Each browser requires a different WebDriver program.

+JUnit and NUnit libraries are used within Java and C# programming code.
+Since Java programs use Maven to manage versions.

 ## Internal to Salesforce